SUSE-Cloud/socok8s/doc/source_tech_preview/index.rst

-Welcome to SUSE OpenStack Cloud on Kubernetes
+Welcome to SUSE Containerized OpenStack
 =======================

-The socok8s project automates SUSE OpenStack Cloud provisioning and lifecycle management on SUSE Container as a Service Platform (CaaSP) and SUSE Enterprise Storage (SES), using Airship, shell scripts, and Ansible playbooks.
+The socok8s project automates SUSE Containerized OpenStack provisioning and lifecycle management on SUSE Container as a Service Platform (CaaSP) and SUSE Enterprise Storage (SES), using Airship, shell scripts, and Ansible playbooks.